Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Safety Tips for Preventing Aggression

 Great Danes are naturally friendly and gentle dogs that love interacting with people and pets.
-But like all dogs, not all Great Danes are the same, and some may exhibit undesirable behaviors.
-To prevent any unwanted aggressive behaviors, as well as promote healthy interactions with people and other pets, early socialization is key!
+But not all Great Danes are the same, and some may exhibit undesirable behaviors.
+To prevent any unwanted aggressive behaviors and promote healthy interactions with people and other pets, early socialization is key!

-Aside from early socialization, it is also recommended that they are exposed to different situations.
-This helps them get comfortable with dealing with unfamiliar circumstances—especially if they are exposed to a variety of smells, sights, places, temperatures, and even levels of light.
+It is also recommended that your dog is exposed to different situations.
+This helps them get comfortable with dealing with unfamiliar circumstances, especially if they are exposed to a variety of smells, sights, places, temperatures, and even levels of light.
 This should drastically decrease their risk for fear aggression while promoting positive experiences for them as puppies.

-For first-time Great Dane owners, enrolling your dog in professional training programs may also be recommended.
-Proper training, exposure, and socialization can help your Great Dane become an excellent family dog, especially with other pets.
+For first-time Great Dane owners, enrolling the dog in professional training programs may also be recommended.
+Proper training, exposure, and socialization can help your pup become an excellent family dog, especially with other pets.
+The other great way to get an expert advice is calling your vet.

 Dogster_Website dividers_v1_Jan 18 2024-03 Conclusion

-Great Danes are naturally impressionable dogs that work well with other pets.
-With proper socialization and early exposure as young puppies, Great Danes can be trained to be the perfect family dog for you, your children, and your other pets as well!
+Great Danes are naturally impressionable canines that work well with other dogs.
+With proper socialization and early exposure as young puppies, they can be trained to be the perfect family dog for you, your children, and your other pets!

 Featured Image Credit: DragoNika, Shutterstock